cschreib/kmos-scripts/README.md

 esorex kmos_combine -method='user' -filename='shifts.txt' -cmethod='median' -name='xxx' combine.sof
 ```

 4) This particular step is just a check to make sure you are doing everything correctly.
 You don't need to do it, and if you do, just do it for the first OB.
 Make a copy of the `combine_sci_reconstructed_xxx_img_cont.fits` file associated to your chosen helper target.
-Then run `reduce.sh` and make sure that the new `combine_sci_reconstructed_xxx_img_cont.fits` file shows the same image as the old one.
+Then run `reduce.sh` and make sure that the new `combine_sci_reconstructed_xxx_img_cont.fits` file shows the exact same image as the old one.
 Indeed, we applied manually the same shifts than the one calculated by the pipeline.
 If the images differ, then you have incorrectly written your `shifts.txt` file.

 5) Now we will determine the real position shifts from the reduced images.
 Open the exposures with DS9:
 ```bash